Utilities Division - Aug. 14, 2018

-When the tank is taken out of service, changes in flow patterns in the water distribution system may result in discolored water that appears red, brown or yellow.
+When the tank is taken out of service, changes in flow patterns in the water distribution system may cause fluctuations in water pressure or temporarily result in discolored water that appears red, brown or yellow.
+The potential areas that could be affected are downtown Winston-Salem and the portion of Forsyth County east of U.S. 52 and north of Business 40.

 Citizens who experience discolored water should refrain from washing clothes as any discolored water could stain light-colored clothing.
 Although the water may appear discolored it remains safe.

-To minimize the impact of this maintenance on customers, Utilities Division personnel will flush the lines during the changeover.
-Citizens who experience discolored water can assist by calling CityLink at 311 or 727-8000.
-Reports of discolored water will allow Utilities personnel to prioritize their flushing efforts.
+To minimize the impact on customers, Utilities Division personnel will flush the water lines during the changeover.
+Citizens can assist the Utilities Division by reporting pressure fluctuations or discolored water to CityLink at 311 or 336-727-8000.
+This will allow Utilities personnel to prioritize their efforts.